hypo69/hypo/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

 # INSTRUCTION

-For each input Python file, create documentation in `Markdown` format for subsequent use.
+For each input Python file, create developer documentation in `Markdown` format for subsequent use.
 The documentation must meet the following requirements:

 1. **Documentation Format**:
    - Use the `Markdown (.md)` standard.